Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Implicit disentanglers via gradient descent

 The disentanglers can also be obtained via gradient descent during the ``healing'' phase of the model, which takes place in the compression step.
 In this approach, we replace the dense weight inside the network \(\mathcal{N}\) with the product \(\mathcal{Q}_L M'_{\chi'} \mathcal{Q}_R\), and jointly optimize the disentangling gates in the unitary circuits \(\mathcal{Q}_L\) and \(\mathcal{Q}_R\) together with the ``disentangled'' MPO \(M'_{\chi'}\).

 The optimization here minimizes the model's loss---defined here as the standard cross-entropy loss for image classification---rather than explicitly disentangling the MPOs by maximizing the overlap (\ref{eq:var_loss}).
 In other words, the gates are tuned to improve the overall model performance (or equivalently, maximize its training accuracy), not to directly suppress entanglement.
 We nevertheless refer to them as ``disentanglers'' since, together with the compact MPO---typically exhibiting an average bond entanglement entropy (\ref{eq:avgEE}) lower than both the original MPO and the maximum entropy (\ref{eq:max}) allowed by the compressed bond dimensions---they provide an accurate replacement for the original MPOs.
 Notably, even 1-body unitaries can serve effectively as implicit disentanglers when embedded inside a scaffold of fixed CNOT gates.
 In practice, we find that this replacement doesn't usually degrade the model accuracy without substantially increasing the model size.
+In this implicit setting, the trade-off of interest is therefore between (i) increasing the MPO bond dimension to recover accuracy and (ii) keeping the MPO bond dimension fixed while increasing circuit depth to recover accuracy.

 To perform this optimization, we implemented a custom PyTorch module representing an abstract layer composed of the quantum circuit \(\mathcal{Q}_L\), a compressed MPO \(M'_{\chi'}\), and the quantum circuit \(\mathcal{Q}_R\).
 Specifically, we derived a custom class from PyTorch's \texttt{nn.Module} base class to store lists of unitary gates for \(\mathcal{Q}_L\) and \(\mathcal{Q}_R\), along with a list of tensors forming the MPO \(M'_{\chi'}\).
 We then overrode the \texttt{forward()} method to define the data flow through this custom layer.\footnote{See, for example, the simple PyTorch tutorial: https://docs.pytorch.org/tutorials/beginner/nn\_tutorial.html}